Does Creatine Make You Bloated?

 The chemical properties of creatine, once mixed with water, prompt it to form what’s known as a hydration shell.
 This process leads to an increase in the volume of water within the muscles, resulting in a temporary boost in body weight and muscle size.

 However, before creatine can be fully processed and excreted from the body, it may cause water retention and bloating.
 Which can leave you feeling slightly puffy and spongy.
-Which is where the question, 'does creatine make you bloated?' comes into play.
+Which is where the question, ‘ does creatine make you bloated?’ comes into play.
+The increase in water volume within the muscles can result in temporary weight gain.

 The Impact of Creatine on Body Weight and Health